PhoebeQiKuang/Advent_of_Code/README.md

 # Advent-of-Code-2024
-Have Fun with Dr. Hobbes, CS 300 folks!
+Have Fun with Dr. Hobbes and CS 300 folks!
 Merry Xmas!

 ### About: